 After winning the 2016 in an upset, Trump faces some challenges from within the party and from outside of the party.
-The Democratic side is wide open with California’s Junior Senator, Kamala Harris, having a slight edge out of the gate.
-Democrats experienced large gains in Governorships and were able to keep the Senate at 52-48 in the 2018 midterms.
+The Democratic side is wide open after they experienced large gains in Governorships and were able to keep the Senate at 52-48 in the 2018 midterms.

 - Alabama Junior Senator is now Luther Strange

 - Illinois Governor is now Christopher Kennedy

 - Res Tillerson is still an endorser but I have removed his surrogate.
 If he is a sitting SOS he would be unable to hit the campaign trail for partisan purposes.